-The Mount Sinai Medical Center in New York City is committed to providing the highest-quality cancer care available using a comprehensive range of diagnostic, therapeutic, and support services.
+The Mount Sinai Hospital in New York City is committed to providing the highest-quality cancer care available using a comprehensive range of diagnostic, therapeutic, and support services.

 Mount Sinai has one of the top cancer programs in the United States, according to the 2015-2016 U.S. News & World Report "Best Hospitals" issue.
 We employ a level of clinical expertise found only at major academic medical centers.